 Phishing is a type of online scam where criminals send fraudulent emails, phone calls and texts that appear to come from a legitimate bank.
-Every year, people lose hundreds, even thousands, of dollars to these scams.
-The message is designed to trick you into entering confidential information (like account numbers, passwords, PINs or birthdays) into a fake website by clicking on a link or telling it to someone pretending to be from your bank on the phone.
+People lose hundreds, even thousands, of dollars to these scams every year.
+Messages are designed to trick you into entering confidential information (like account numbers, passwords, PINs or birthdays) into a fake website by clicking on a link or telling it to someone pretending to be from your bank on the phone.

 If you suspect that an email or text you receive is a phishing attempt:

 - Take a deep breath.
-In most cases, it’s perfectly safe to open a scam email or text.
+In most cases, opening a scam email or text is perfectly safe.
 Modern mail apps, like Gmail, detect and block any code or malware from running when you open an email.
-The key is not to click links or download any attachments.
+The key is not to click links or download attachments.

 - Do not download any attachments in the message.
 Attachments may contain malware such as viruses, worms or spyware.

 - Do not click links.
 Links in phishing messages direct you to fraudulent websites.
 These websites may look similar to CBB’s website, but it is not real.

 - Do not reply to the sender.
 Instead, ignore any requests from the sender and do not call any phone numbers provided in the message.